rhyswynne/wp-taxi-me/readme.txt

 Coming Soon!

 == Changelog ==
+= 2.3.1 =
+* Correct a spelling mistake on the Options Page
+* Reintroduced a Google Maps Platform filter.

 = 2.3 =
+* Switched to Mapbox.
 * Fix bug on options page that user details weren't automatically filled in, leading to an error if Debug mode is switched on.
 * Bumped version number up to match Premium Version